andrewmilligan/slant/slant/portfolio/projects/thehub.markdown

 Solaflect's documentation at the fingertips of its employees.
-While more complicated and extensive solutions are available in the form of more conventional CMSs, the fast-paced development cycle at Solaflect favored a quick and useable solution that would make documentation accessible without tying up development resources.
+While more complicated and extensive solutions are available in the form of more conventional CMSs, the fast-paced development cycle at Solaflect favored a quick and usable solution that would make documentation accessible without tying up development resources.